npm-fapingalot/api2-moebooru/README.md

 A API wrapper that reads the HTML of the site and extracts info

 This library supports fetching:
-- Manga,
+- Posts,
-- List of Manga,
+- List of Posts,
 - tags/characters/parodies/catagories/groups/artists

 # Install